Little Strawberry Charlotte

 Pink Lemonade Cake

-• Preheat oven to 325ºF (163ºC).
+• Preheat the oven to 325ºF (163ºC).
 Line the bottom of an 8 X 4-inch loaf pan with parchment paper.
-Grease and flour the sides.
+Grease and flour the insides.

-• In a medium bowl, whisk together the flour, baking powder, salt and baking soda.
+• In a medium-sized bowl, whisk together the flour, baking powder, salt and baking soda until well combined.

-• In a small bowl, whisk together the milk and sour cream.
+• In a small bowl, whisk together the milk and sour cream until well blended.

 • Stir in the flour mixture in two additions, alternating with the milk mixture.
 Stir just until combined.
-Stir in food color a little at time until your desired shade is achieved.

 • Transfer the batter to the prepared baking pan.
 Bake until a toothpick inserted into center of the loaf comes out clean, about 45-50 minutes.
-Meanwhile, prepare lemon syrup.
+Meanwhile, prepare the lemon syrup.

-• Let the cake cool in the pan for 10 minutes, then remove from pan and transfer to a cooling rack.
+• Let the cake cool in the pan for 10 minutes, then remove from it from the pan and transfer it to a cooling rack.
 Poke holes all over the top of cake with a skewer.
+Brush the warm cake generously with the lemon syrup.
+Let the cake cool completely, then top with icing.

 Lemon Syrup

-• In a small saucepan, combine the juice of one lemon with enough water to equal 1/4 cup.
-Add sugar and stir over medium-low heat until sugar is dissolved.
+• In a small saucepan, combine the juice of one lemon with enough water to equal 1/4 cup (59ml).
+Add the sugar and stir over medium-low heat until sugar is dissolved.
 Remove from heat.

 Icing

-• In a medium bowl, beat the butter, powdered sugar, 1 tablespoon lemon juice, the strawberry extract and a pinch of salt, until smooth.
+• In a medium-sized bowl, beat the butter, powdered sugar, 1 tablespoon (15ml) lemon juice, the strawberry extract and a pinch of salt, until smooth.
 Add more lemon juice until your desired consistency is reached.
-Mix in gel food color.
+Mix in the food color a little at a time and whisk until smooth.

 Notes